Creation Myths

 6. Enuma Elish: Mode of creation

-This article about teh Enuma Elish Babylonian Creation Myth was originally written in the year 2007 for a seminar at the Department of History of Ideas, Lund University, as a part of my dissertation in progress on Creation Myths and their patterns of thought.
+This article about the Enuma Elish Babylonian Creation Myth was originally written in the year 2007 for a seminar at the Department of History of Ideas, Lund University, as a part of my dissertation in progress on Creation Myths and their patterns of thought.
 Transforming the text to webpages, I have excluded footnotes, or edited them into the text.

 © Stefan Stenudd 2007